-The head-on collision against the relocated rack would not have happened if the
+The head-on collision against the relocated rack would not have happened if the robot had taken the default path which Red's personnel had entered on the app.

-- robot had taken the default path which Red's personnel had entered on the app. - Since two hours before the incident, the area surrounding the warehouse had been experiencing a power outage, which caused the air-conditioning system of the warehouse to shut down.
-The incident took place on a record hot day, and it is believed that the temperature inside the warehouse must have reached 50 degrees Celsius at least.
-Red's personnel were occupied to respond to the power outage and it was after the incident that they found that the temperature inside the warehouse had exceeded 45 degrees Celsius. - 36.
+Since two hours before the incident, the area surrounding the warehouse had been experiencing a power outage, which caused the air-conditioning system of the warehouse to shut down.
+The incident took place on a record hot day, and, according to Red's records, the temperature inside the warehouse reached 45 degrees Celsius at about 10 minutes prior to the collision and would have reached 50 degrees Celsius when the collision occurred.
+Red's personnel were occupied to respond to the power outage and it was after the incident that they found that the temperature inside the warehouse had exceeded 45 degrees Celsius.

+- The warehouse of Red is equipped with a standard fire extinguishing system.
+Neither Red nor Blue had insurance which would cover this incident. - 36.
 Red Corp. sent a letter (Exhibit 20) to Blue Inc. and Blue's reply was stated in its letter to Red Corp.
 (Exhibit 21).
 The two parties have remained far apart on this issue.

 The above case is referred to as the "Robot Case." - 37.
 Red Corp. and Blue Inc. agreed to bring the Lucky-bag Case, the Alpha Case and the Robot Case to arbitration.
 The arbitrator instructed the two parties to submit preliminary documents before the prescribed deadline, so that the issues stated in Exhibit 22 would be discussed on December 3, 2016 during oral proceedings.
 The two parties also agreed that the arbitration will be governed by the UNIDROIT Principles of International Commercial Contracts 2010 as the applicable substantive law.